Prospective Graduate Students

 The graduate school admissions process is an uneven playing field.
 Applicants without access to strong mentors or professional connections may have less access to the information provided in this document.
 By sharing this FAQ document, I hope to help “level the playing field” by ensuring that this information is available to all prospective students applying to our lab.

-Many thanks to Dr. Jessica Schleider (Stony Brook University) for her FAQ template.
+Many thanks to Dr. Jessica Schleider (Northwestern University) for her FAQ template.

 Will you be accepting a new student?